Information about timings of flu shots and COVID vaccines here.

 - Having an influenza immunisation every year can keep older people healthy and active for longer.

 - Influenza immunisation during pregnancy helps protect the mother and her baby

 Why healthcare workers should be vaccinated

 - Protect patients at greater risk of developing complications.

 - Improved patient safety, improved employee safety and decreased healthcare expenditure.

 - Healthcare workers have a duty of care to protect vulnerable patients from the serious threat of influenza illness.

 - Relying on patients being vaccinated for their personal protection is not enough, many vulnerable people have a poor immune response to the vaccine or may not have been vaccinated this year.

-Resources for General Practice
+Resources for health professionals

-The following can be ordered from https://www.influenza.org.nz/resources
+Resources can be downloaded and/or ordered from https://www.influenza.org.nz/resources